DFXLuna/Decaf/program5_readme.txt

 so it isn't supported.
 This might change because of constructors.

 - Arrays are stored as types, so they show up in the global type table.

+- I wasn't paying very close attention to where I output error messages so one error in the program may cause up to 5 - 10 error messages to appear.